lorrain0407/example-google-test/README.md

 # example-google-test

-Example-google-test is a simaple project aimd to help to quick build a google unit test project.It is managed by Cmake and can be easy used in windows platform.
-Thanks for [Crascit](https://github.com/Crascit/DownloadProject) repo,we can download and configure google-test easily.
+Example-google-test is a simaple project aimd to help to quick build a google unit test project.
+It is managed by Cmake and can be easy used in windows platform.
+Thanks for [Crascit](https://github.com/Crascit/DownloadProject) repo, we can download and configure google-test easily.

 ## Add your project